antarctica/lantern/docs/dev.md

 1. make changes to `src/lantern/resources/templates/_assets/css/main.css.j2`
 2. apply classes as necessary to elements in [HTML Templates](/docs/site.md#templates)
 3. run the `css` [Development Task](/docs/dev.md#development-tasks) which will:
-   - build a temporary [Static Site](/docs/architecture.md#static-site) containing [Test Records](#test-records)
+   - build a temporary [Static Site](/docs/architecture.md#sites) using the [Test Catalogue](#test-catalogue)
-   - run Tailwind compiler against this site, adding or removing classes as needed
+   - run the Tailwind compiler against this site output, adding or removing classes based on usage
    - copy the resulting minified CSS to `src/lantern/resources/css/main.css`
 4. run the `build-test-records` or `build-records` [Development Task](/docs/dev.md#development-tasks) to rebuild the static site
    - needed as builds reference a local copy of `main.css` that will need refreshing

 > [!TIP]
-> You can run `uv run task css && uv run task build-test-records` to chain these tasks together.
+> You can run `uv run task css && uv run task build-test-records` to chain these tasks together when iterating changes.

 ### Updating scripts

 1. make changes to `src/lantern/resources/templates/_assets/js/*.js.j2` and/or [Asset Macros](/docs/site.md#asset-macros)
 2. if needed, make changes to [HTML Templates](/docs/site.md#templates) and/or [Common Macros](/docs/site.md#common-macros)
-3. delete an existing site build
+3. delete any existing site build
 4. run the `build-test-records` or `build-records` [Development Task](/docs/dev.md#development-tasks) to rebuild the static site
-   - needed to include variables from [Site Metadata](/docs/data-model.md#static-site-metadata)
+   - needed to include variables from [Site Metadata](/docs/models.md#static-site-metadata)
    - needed as builds reference local copies of these dynamic generated scripts

 > [!TIP]
-> You can run `trash export/ && task js && task build-test-records` to chain these tasks together.
+> You can run `trash export/ && task js && task build-test-records` to chain these tasks together when iterating changes.

 ### Adding development tasks